auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Pretty much a summary of my views on American politics.
 We live under Tweedism by the wealthiest 0.02%.
 The elites of our society control our choices then follow up by rigging our elections.
 We should all know about [manufacturing consent](https://en.wikipedia.org/wiki/Manufacturing_Consent).

+In a [study analyzing policies in the United States over 20 years](https://scholar.princeton.edu/sites/default/files/mgilens/files/gilens_and_page_2014_-testing_theories_of_american_politics.doc.pdf), they found "When the preferences of economic elites and the stands of organized interest groups are controlled for, the preferences of the average American appear to have only a minuscule, near-zero, statistically non-significant impact upon public policy."
+Your vote won't change anything.
+The system is rigged.
+One path to power is for us to organize.

 The word _person_ almost always means one's own group.
 When [the U.S. constitution](https://en.wikipedia.org/wiki/Constitution_of_the_United_States) says "We the people..." what they meant at the time was land-owning, white, man; that was the definition of a person.
 We label people outside our groups with a metaphor.
 Over the centuries as we expanded our definition of person to include the non-white, women, and landless, we have the appearance of inclusivity.
 The truth is we were never given anymore power without ensuring the dilution of that power hid the interests of the elites.
 The people who took the place of the most wealthy Americans manufacture our consent and give us meaningless options.

 Are the elites going to solve climate change once it effects them?
 No. Rather than a conspiracy theory of supreme power, these people who are in the position of elites are just as enslaved as the poorest among us.
 While the poor struggle to survive, the elites are seduced by the opposite.
 In a competitive world created by capitalism, who wouldn't listen to the whispers of billions of dollars: _you and anyone you care about will never have a material worry again_, _do anything you want_, _you deserve this_, _you're better than anyone else_.
 Few of us could turn away given the opportunity.
 If the elites actually tried to solve a real problem, such as climate change, poverty, or proper education, they would fail miserably.
 They will never try because the solutions to these problems often involves change to the current system, which jeopardizes their elite position, which they are too enthralled to give up.
 Really the elites are slaves to maintaining the rigged system no matter what they once believed.
 The capitalist system itself is an exploitative pyramid.
 The best choice is to be near the top where the exploitation of the masses funnels upward.